-It’s here!
-My second book has arrived, and this page includes all of the information you need.
+My second book has landed!
+And this page includes all of the information you need.
 Eat Dairy Free is a full-color cookbook that is perfect if you are “just dairy free,” or if you are gluten-free, egg-free, soy-free, and/or peanut-free, too!
 I’m all about options.
 Read on to find out where to buy, and to get additional details.

 Get Eat Dairy Free